Adnaviria

-Adnaviria is a realm of viruses that includes archaeal viruses that have a filamentous virion (i.e. body) and a linear, double-stranded DNA genome.
-The genome exists in A-form (A-DNA) and encodes a dimeric major capsid protein (MCP) that contains the SIRV2 fold, a type of alpha-helix bundle containing four helices.
-The virion consists of the genome encased in capsid proteins to form a helical nucleoprotein complex.
-For some adnaviruses, this helix is surrounded by a lipid membrane called an envelope.
+Adnaviria is a realm of archaeal viruses that have filamentous virions (i.e., bodies) and linear, double-stranded DNA genomes.
+Their genomes exist in A-form (A-DNA) and encode a dimeric major capsid protein (MCP) that contains the SIRV2 fold, an alpha-helix bundle with four helices.
+Adnavirians infect hyperthermophilic (very high temperature), thermoacidophilic (high temperature, highly acidic), and methanotrophic (methane-metabolizing) archaea.
+They can be found worldwide, though some are concentrated in extreme geothermal environments.

+The extracellular particles (virions) of adnavirians consist of the genome encased in capsid proteins to form a helical nucleoprotein complex.
+For some of them, this helix is surrounded by a lipid membrane called an envelope.
 Some contain an additional protein layer between the nucleoprotein helix and the envelope.
-Complete virions are long and thin and may be flexible or a stiff like a rod.
+Complete virions are long and thin and may be flexible or stiff like a rod.
+In general, enveloped adnavirians are more flexible than non-enveloped ones.
+At both ends of the virion are protrusions involved in host recognition.

-Adnaviria was established in 2020 after cryogenic electron microscopy showed that the viruses in the realm were related due to a shared MCP, A-DNA, and general virion structure.
-Viruses in Adnaviria infect hyperthermophilic and acidophilic archaea, i.e. archaea that inhabit very high temperature environments and highly acidic environments.
-Their A-DNA genome may be an adaptation to this extreme environment.
-Viruses in Adnaviria have potentially existed for a long time, as it is thought that they may have infected the last archaeal common ancestor.
-In general, they show no genetic relation to any viruses outside the realm.